galaxyproject/training-material/topics/ecology/tutorials/regionalGAM/Multispecies_tutorial.md

 > * "Délimité par": `tabulation`.
 > * "Comment les résultats doivent t'ils être triés ?": `Avec la valeur la plus présente en premier`.
 > 2. Inspect the file by clicking on the `eye` icon to check how many species are taken into account.
-> > If there is only one species you can skip the following steps and go directly to the file datatype convertion step using the tool `tabular to CSV`
->

 >    > ### Creating a new file concerning only the data of one species
 >    > 1.
-Copy the name of the species you are interested in from the CSV file (for example: "Pyronia tithonus").
+Copy the name of the species you are interested in from the CSV file (for example: "Aglais io").
 >    > 2.
-Search for the tool`filtrer des données dur une colonne en utilisant des expressions simples`with the following   parameters.
+Search for the tool`filtrer des données dur une colonne en utilisant des expressions simples` with the following   parameters.
->    > * En utilisant la condition suivante: `c1=='habitat2'` replacing 'habitat2' with the name of the species (for example: `c1=='"Pyronia tithonus"'`)
+>    > * En utilisant la condition suivante: `c1=='habitat2'` replacing 'habitat2' with the name of the species (for example: `c1='"Aglais io"''`)
 >    > * Nombre de lignes d'en-tête à passer: `1`.
 >    > * You can repeat this set of actions as much as necessary, changing only the name of the species taken into account.
+By doing this, you will obtain separated dataset, each of them concerning a different species.
 >    > 3.
 Search for the tool `tabular to CSV` with the following parameters
->    > * Select the file you've just created
+>    > * Select the `output` from **filtrer des données dur une colonne en utilisant des expressions simples**
 >    > * Separators: `","`.
 >    > 4.
-Repeat this last operation on all files if you want to work on different species.
+Repeat `tabular to CSV` on the all the different `outputs`**filtrer des données dur une colonne en utilisant des expressions simples** that you have.
 >
 >   > {: .comment}
 >